 This post contains affiliate links

-H&M was one of the first mainstream fashion brands to release a “more sustainable” collection, which they term the H&M Conscious Collection.
+H&M was one of the first mainstream fashion brands to release a “more sustainable” collection, which they termed the H&M Conscious Collection.
 But is H&M really ethical?

 Initially creating quite a bit of buzz in the sustainable and ethical fashion realm when it launched in 2010, the more sustainable line seemed to signify one way forward for an exploitative and toxic fast fashion industry.
-The Conscious Collection includes recycled textiles and organic cotton, and marketing is often accompanied by recycling initiatives.
+The Conscious Collection included recycled textiles and organic cotton, and marketing was often accompanied by recycling initiatives.

 Lack of Transparency